-'The cabinetry for this project pictured above was tailor-made to maximise storage and fit underneath a staircase bulkhead,' says Rob Lessmann, founder of luxury interior design studio Design’d Living.
-'The Sonos soundbar and other items on show were made a feature of, through the instalment of inset LED profile lighting provided by Collingwood LED, which is actually dimmable to create a nice mood on an evening.'
+'The cabinetry for this project pictured above was tailor-made to maximize storage and fit underneath a staircase bulkhead,' says Rob Lessmann, founder of luxury interior design studio Design’d Living.
+'The Sonos soundbar and other items on show were made a feature of, through the installment of inset LED profile lighting provided by Collingwood LED, which is actually dimmable to create a nice mood on an evening.'

 Designed by Design'd Living, it's made from veneered oak with an Osmo grey stain, with shelves sprayed with Slaked Lime paint from the Little Green Company.

-For a similar effect you could try placing one of these perfect LED smart colour-changing strip lights from Amazon around your soundbar and TV area.
+For a similar effect, you could try placing one of these perfect LED smart color-changing strip lights (opens in new tab)from Amazon around your soundbar and TV area.
 Using an app you can control these smart lights remotely to enhance the atmosphere in your room.

 4. Mount your soundbar to the wall

-‘By removing artefacts that have an adverse impact to the sound quality and by positioning the soundbar on the wall, you can be certain to experience the sound track clearly - just as the director intended.’
+‘By removing artifacts that have an adverse impact on the sound quality and by positioning the soundbar on the wall, you can be certain to experience the soundtrack clearly - just as the director intended.’

 To make mounting on the wall as easy as possible, all Samsung Q-Series and S-Series soundbars (pictured here) come with a wall mount in the box.
 ‘This simple and neat attachment to the wall uses two fixing points and only requires two screws.
 You need to screw the fixing points into the wall under your TV and then slot the soundbar on.
 Make sure this is done safely with the correct equipment, of course.
 The soundbar will then sit as if it was floating under the TV and give an impressive sound boost to your entertainment set up.’